-1 Otracta et a Ocada 0040 - 40 Strategic Goals 2010 - 13 This paper supports the achievement of the following corporate objectives: To have staff who are skilled, confident, motivated and feel valued and work in a safe environment To improve our delivery of safe and high quality patient care using all available pathways To be efficient and productive in delivering our commitments and to continually improve Risk Implications This paper supports the mitigation of the following strategic risks: This paper supports the mitigation of the following strategic risks. ✓ That we fail to effectively fulfil care/safety responsibilities That we cannot maintain and deliver the core service along with the performance expected That we are unable to match financial resources with priorities That our strategic direction and pace of innovation to achieve this are compromised That our officially are pass of finite factors and are comprehensed NHS Constitution This paper supports the following principles that guide the NHS: The NHS provides a comprehensive service, available to all 2.
-Access to NHS services is based on clinical need, not an individual's ability to pay ✓ 3.
-The NHS aspires to the highest standards of excellence and professionalism 4.
-NHS services must reflect the needs and preferences of patients, their families and their carers 5.
-The NHS works across organisational boundaries and in partnership with other organisations in the ш interest of patients, local communities and the wider population 6.
-The NHS is committed to providing best value for taxpayers' money and the most effective, fair and sustainable use of finite resources.
-7. The NHS is accountable to the public, communities and patients that it serves.
-Equality Impact Assessment Has an Equality Impact Assessment been carried out? П Yes No • INU Key issues from the assessment: l
+; Strategic Goals 2010 - 13 This paper supports the achievement of the following corporate objectives: ↓ ↓ To have staff who are skilled, confident, motivated and feel valued and work in a safe environment To improve our delivery of safe and high quality patient care using all available pathways To be efficient and productive in delivering our commitments and to continually improve Risk Implications This paper supports the mitigation of the following strategic risks: That we fail to effectively fulfil care/safety responsibilities That we cannot maintain and deliver the core service along with the performance expected That we are unable to match financial resources with priorities That our strategic direction and pace of innovation to achieve this are compromised NHS Constitution This paper supports the following principles that guide the NHS: The NHS provides a comprehensive service, available to all Access to NHS services is based on clinical need, not an individual's ability to pay The NHS aspires to the highest standards of excellence and professionalism NHS services must reflect the needs and preferences of patients, their families and their carers The NHS works across organisational boundaries and in partnership with other organisations in the interest of patients, local communities and the wider population The NHS is committed to providing best value for taxpayers' money and the most effective, fair and sustainable use of finite resources.
+The NHS is accountable to the public, communities and patients that it serves.
+Equality Impact Assessment □ ✓ Has an Equality Impact Assessment been carried out?
+Yes No Key issues from the assessment:

-Document Title: Safeguarding Annual Report 2010/11 Report Author(s): Steve Lennox Lead Director: Steve Lennox Contact Details: 02077832299 Why is this coming to the Trust Annual report Board? · This paper has been previously presented to: Strategy Review and Planning Committee Senior Management Group Quality Committee Audit Committee Clinical Quality Safety and Effectiveness Committee Risk Compliance and Assurance Group Learning from Experience Group Other Recommendation for the Trust Board: Due to the scheduling of committees the annual Safeguarding Report has not progressed through the committee structure but it needs to be presented to Trust Board within a reasonable timescale for the year end.
-It is suggested the Board ask the Quality Committee to approve the report at the July meeting and it is presented to Trust Board for information. esponsibilities and the additional activity of the safeguarding progress with safeguarding and the development of the new nen assurance. ed professional, which is being progressed, and the need to e no other significant issues at this time.
+Document Title: Safeguarding Annual Report 2010/11 Report Author(s): Steve Lennox Lead Director: Steve Lennox Contact Details: 02077832299 Why is this coming to the Trust Board?
+Annual report This paper has been previously presented to: Strategy Review and Planning Committee Senior Management Group Quality Committee Audit Committee Clinical Quality Safety and Effectiveness Committee Risk Compliance and Assurance Group Learning from Experience Group Other Recommendation for the Trust Board: Due to the scheduling of committees the annual Safeguarding Report has not progressed through the committee structure but it needs to be presented to Trust Board within a reasonable timescale for the year end.
+It is suggested the Board ask the Quality Committee to approve the report at the July meeting and it is presented to Trust Board for information. esponsibilities and the additional activity of the safeguarding progress with safeguarding and the development of the new hen assurance. ed professional, which is being progressed, and the need to e no other significant issues at this time.
 Attachments None